For Tech Support call (866) 476-5101. Be sure to have your model and serial numbers, along with the date of installation ready.

 - Budget (What can your budget afford?)

-Any of the single factors above can indicate the need for an air cleaner.
-If your current circumstance includes several of the above factors, you should seriously consider installing an air cleaner in your home.
+No matter the circumstance, every home should have a quality air cleaner.
+If your lifestyle includes any of the above described conditions, installing an air cleaner becomes even more important.
 Whole house air cleaners are best Vs room air cleaners, as room air cleaners don’t stop contaminants in the rest of the house from circulating everywhere.

-GeneralAire® HEPA and TERSus Air Cleaners are of the best in the industry.
+GeneralAire® MAC, AC, HEPA and TERSus Air Cleaners are of the best in the industry.
 Hospitals use HEPA filters because they utilize the highest-efficiency filter with carbon to remove virtually all contaminants and particulates from indoor air (dust, pet dander, bacteria, mold spores, gasses, odors and more).
 TERSus air cleaners combine the efficiency of HEPA (eliminating particulates) with UV air purification (eliminates mold, bacteria, viruses and other bioaerosols).
-GeneralAire® also offers MAC and AC Series air cleaners and commercial air cleaners.
-Many air cleaners allow you to purchase replacement filters of varying efficiencies to best suit your needs.
-Today’s whole house air cleaners overall substantially improve the quality of the air you breath in your home.
-Visit www.generalaire.com to learn about GeneralAire® air cleaner options.
+GeneralAire® MAC and AC Series air cleaners are standard with MERV 11 filters.
+Today’s whole house air cleaners, overall, substantially improve the quality of the air you breath in your home.
+Visit www.generalfilters.com to learn about GeneralAire® air cleaner options.
 Call toll free 866-476-5101 if you have questions.

 In "event-based" air cleaning, you can control your air cleaner to clean the air in your home even if the HVAC system is not heating or cooling.
 How do you do this?
 By simply turning the blower fan in your HVAC system on when the heating and cooling function is off.
 This keeps air flowing through your air cleaner at all times, whether heating, cooling or simply running the blower fan.